neo4j-drivers/neo4j-drivers.github.io/bolt/bolt-protocol-message-specification-4.md

 ## Overview of Major Version Changes

 The handshake have been re-specified to support Major and Minor versions.

+The concept of multi database support have been introduced with the field `db::String` for the request message `BEGIN` and the request message `RUN`.

 Queries within an **Explicit Transaction** can be consumed out of order with the new behaviour of `PULL` and `DISCARD`.